 This year, the overarching theme of the 16 Days of Activism against Gender-Based Violence is “Leave No One Behind: End Violence against Women and Girls”— reflect the core principle of the transformative 2030 Agenda for Sustainable Development.

 With the observance of the campaign all over the world, stories of women’s violence hit the headlines of media.
 As I was going through the national e-paper of Nepal, an article covered on lives of ‘Deuki’ caught my attention and astounded me.
 In far-western villages of Nepal, cultural practices such as Deuki pratha that has root to Devadashi System of India were practiced though it’s in decline now and we have laws against it.

-Isn’t it bizzare?
-How can one offer girl to the temple ?
-What happen to the girl afterward?
+Isn’t it bizarre?
+How can one offer girl to the temple?
+What happens to the girl afterward?
 Who takes care of her?
-Why it has to be a girl not a boy?
+Why it has to be a girl, not a boy?
 Still unanswered questions.

 Girls become deukis either because their parents offer them in hopes of gaining protection and good favor from the Gods or because their parents sell them to wealthier couples seeking the same holy approval.
 Poor families who offer up their daughters gain status and approval from their communities from the perceived sacrifice they have made.
 They are also relieved of the burden of finding husbands for their daughters.

 Who takes care of Deuki afterward?